User Responsibilities and Ethics

 The following rules will be enforced:

 - No loud talking (noise levels apply)

 - No audio from personal media devices

 - No smoking

 - No bicycles, in-line skates, skateboards or scooters

 - No organized groups without permission from the Dean's Office

 Failure to comply with reasonable policies may result in suspension or cancellation of Library privileges.

-Visitors may use the Library's books, periodicals, online databases and other materials onsite for general and research purposes, providing use does not conflict with the Library's primary responsibility to the UL Lafayette community.
+Visitors may use the library's books, periodicals, online databases and other materials onsite for general and research purposes, providing use does not conflict with the library's primary responsibility to the University of Louisiana at Lafayette community.
 Users of Federal government information resources will be provided services comparable to those for primary patrons.
-For more information, view the Visitor Information pages.

 Information Technology, Computers and Electronic Resources

-Users of Federal government information resources will also be provided services comparable to those for primary patrons.
+- Users of Federal government information resources will also be provided services comparable to those for primary patrons.

 - Primary users of the wireless network are UL Lafayette students, faculty and staff with a current UCS CLID and password, although guest registration is allowed.

 Vandalism & Mutilation of Library Resources